Modern Academy For Engineering & Technology: Sports

 The Office of Youth Affairs carries out all sportive, social, scouting, etc. activities in cooperation with the academy management staff:

-There exist several sport teams like football, basketball, handball, etc.
+There exist several sport teams like football, basketball, and handball.
 Distinguished students are allowed to do the training in different national clubs in their spare time and are supported by the academy.
 A monthly sports festival is carried out by the academy in the vacation days (Saturday and Thursday) where the majority of students share in different teams and finally winning teams are gaining prizes.
 The teaching staff, dean, and vise dean share students in these sportive days such that students and their professors get the feeling of a cooperative family.

 Modern Academy is now in the initiative stage for preparation of all playgrounds required for building up its own sportive stadium.

 International programs

-A cooperative scientific agreement between Modern Academy in Maadi and the University of District of Columbia (UDC) in Washington, D.C. in the United States was established several years ago.
+A cooperative scientific agreement between Modern Academy in Maadi and the University of the District of Columbia (UDC) in Washington, D.C. in the United States was established several years ago.

 The Modern Academy for Engineering & Technology shared this agreement after several months of its establishment.
 This rapid approval from the USA's side was due to trust in the Engineering Academy's scientific altitude.

 According to this agreement students of the Modern Academy for Engineering & Technology have the right to join the cooperative program after payment of an additional small registration fee.

 A similar agreement is in its final stages for execution with the University of North London (UNL) in England.
 This will hand over advantages similar to those handed over by the UDC agreement.